damianhakert/damianhakert.github.io/source/handbook/hiring/index.md

 1. Hiring manager follows up to ensure that the offer is accepted, and then moves to [preparing contracts](#prep-contracts)
 1. Hiring manager ensures that the contract is signed, and [starts the onboarding process](#move-to-onboarding) (the People Ops team can help).

+Some further guidelines around the hiring process:

+- For female candidates, include at least one interview with a female GitLab team member.
-At any time during this process the applicant can be rejected (and should always be notified of this).
-If the applicant asks for further feedback always offer frank feedback.
+- At any time during this process the applicant can be rejected (and should always be notified of this).
+- If the applicant asks for further feedback always offer frank feedback.
 This is hard, but it is part of our company values.

 ## Screening Call<a name="screening-call"></a>